Medical Volunteer Campaigns

 In each of our program locations, we also have a full team of staff who provide 24/7 assistance and support for our volunteers; both during volunteer work, and during free time.
 Additionally, IVHQ Groups are assigned a staff member from our local team, in addition to medical staff, to help with any questions or concerns during the program.

-No, the Medical Volunteer Campaigns in Costa Rica, Guatemala and Peru - Cusco are available to groups at the same fees as listed under our IVHQ Program Fees.
-Our Medical Campaigns in India and Nepal do incur an additional US$50 per person, to cover the increased supervision and logistics involved with this project.
+The Medical Volunteer Campaigns in Costa Rica, Guatemala and Peru - Cusco are available to groups at the same fees as listed under our IVHQ Program Fees.
+Our Medical Campaigns in India, Nepal and Ghana do incur an additional US$50 per person, to cover the increased supervision and logistics involved with this project.

 It is important to note that for Medical Volunteer Campaigns we do require groups to have private transportation to ensure the group arrives together and on-time to each campaign location.
 This is at an additional cost per group member and is dependent on your group’s size and the location in which you are volunteering.
 For more information please contact our IVHQ Groups Manager.